EndsOfTheEarth/QueryLite/Documentation.md

 ## Custom Types

 QueryLite has support for custom types.
-These can be created manually or by using a source generator.
+These can be created manually or by using a source generator (Recommended).

+Custom types are preferred over key types as they look cleaner in code and can be extending with source generator templates to implenent additional functionality (Like serialization to various formats).

 The following types are supported with custom types: